marcosjom/sys-thinstream-src/README.md

 ```

+In this example:
-In this example one `streamsGrps` was defined with two `cameras`, and two `streams` qualities per camera.
+ - one `streamsGrps` was defined with two `cameras`, and two `streams` qualities per camera.

-The video-streams are saved in a local-storage folder up to 10GB, once the limit is reached old files will be deleted.
+ - the video-streams are saved in a local-storage folder up to 10GB, once the limit is reached old files will be deleted.

-It is running a local HTTPS webserve in the 30443 `port` and the live or stored streams are served to external viewers.
+ - it is running a local HTTPS webserver in the 30443 `port` and the live-or-stored streams are served to external viewers.

-One thread is used for the whole load.
+ - one thread is used for the whole load.

 # Contact